 The Commodity Futures Trading Commission (CFTC) whistleblower program offers whistleblowers rewards, job protection and confidentiality.
 It was created under the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010 to encourage those aware of commodity law violations to notify the CFTC.

-CFTC whistleblower rewards
+CFTC whistleblower awards

 - The CFTC provides whistleblower awards of between 10 percent and 30 percent of the monetary sanctions collected by a CFTC action or a related action, if more than $1 million is collected as a result of the whistleblower’s information.